awsdocs/aws-single-sign-on-user-guide/doc_source/provision-automatically.md

 Before you begin deploying SCIM, we recommend that you first review the following important considerations about how it works with IAM Identity Center\.
 For additional provisioning considerations applicable to your IdP, see [Supported identity providers](supported-idps.md)\.
 + If you are provisioning a primary email address, this attribute value must be unique for each user\.
 In some IdPs, the primary email address might not be a real email address\.
 For example, it might be a Universal Principal Name \(UPN\) that only looks like an email\.
 These IdPs may have a secondary or “other” email address that contains the user’s real email address\.
 You must configure SCIM in your IdP to map the non\-Null unique email address to the IAM Identity Center primary email address attribute\.
 And you must map the users non\-Null unique sign\-in identifier to the IAM Identity Center user name attribute\.
 Check to see whether your IdP has a single value that is both the sign\-in identifier and the user’s email name\.
 If so, you can map that IdP field to both the IAM Identity Center primary email and the IAM Identity Center user name\.
 + For SCIM synchronization to work, every user must have a **First name**, **Last name**, **Username** and **Display name** value specified\.
 If any of these values are missing from a user, that user will not be provisioned\.
-+ The following special characters are invalid when used in attributes that are synchronized with SCIM: `<>;:%`
 + If you need to use third\-party applications, you will first need to map the outbound SAML subject attribute to the user name attribute\.
 If the third\-party application needs a routable email address, you must provide the email attribute to your IdP\.
 + SCIM provisioning and update intervals are controlled by your identity provider\.
 Changes to users and groups in your identity provider are only reflected in IAM Identity Center after your identity provider sends those changes to IAM Identity Center\.
 Check with your identity provider for details on the frequency of user and group updates\.
 + Currently, multivalue attributes \(such as multiple emails or phone numbers for a given user\) are not provisioned with SCIM\.
 Attempts to synchronize multivalue attributes into IAM Identity Center with SCIM will fail\.
 To avoid failures, ensure that only a single value is passed for each attribute\.
 If you have users with multivalue attributes, remove or modify the duplicate attribute mappings in SCIM at your IdP for the connection to IAM Identity Center\.